openenclave/openenclave/tcps/README.md

 also want to change the Working Directory to the Output Directory of the enclave project, where the enclave DLL will be placed.
-7. Find the EDL file in the application project in the Solution Explorer window and repeat step 3 here.
+7. Find the EDL file in the application project in the Solution Explorer window and repeat step 3 here to update the command line to use oeedger8r.
+7. \[Temporary step, will go away before end of October 2018\] Copy the TcpsCalls.edl node in the Solution Explorer window to your application project.
+Then edit the project properties to update the "Command Line" value to have --untrusted instead of --trusted.
-8. In the enclave project, add implementations of the ecall(s) you added
+8. In the enclave project, add implementations of the ecall(s) you added.
+You will need to include <openenclave/enclave.h> and
+<_YourEDLFileName_\_t.h> for your ecalls.
 9. In the "Configuration Properties"->"C/C++"->"Preprocessor", add
 **TRUSTED\_CODE;USE\_SGX** to the enclave project, and **UNTRUSTED\_CODE;USE\_SGX** to the application project, for